What is beer and what beer do we stock?

 Session IPA: A lighter version of IPA with lower alcohol content, making it more drinkable while still retaining the hop character.

 These styles reflect the diversity and creativity within the IPA category, catering to a wide range of palates.
-IPAs have become a cornerstone of the craft beer movement, with many breweries experimenting with different hop varieties and brewing techniques to create unique and flavorful beers.
+IPAs have become a cornerstone of the craft beer movement, with many breweries experimenting with different hop varieties and brewing techniques to create unique and flavourful beers.

 Lager: